 Platform and Technology Capabilities

-June 3, 2021 - by Synoptek
+June 3, 2022 - by Synoptek

-As new cybersecurity threats increase, businesses must take a proactive rather than reactive approach to remain safe.
+As new cybersecurity threats increase, businesses must take a proactive rather than a reactive approach to remain safe.
 As they aim to protect their critical assets, they must become more nimble, agile, and collaborative.
 However, the far-reaching tentacles of cyber threats will make it difficult for businesses to concentrate on their core business goals while maintaining security.
-Therefore, organizations work with Managed Services Providers like Synoptek to prevent, detect, and respond to evolving threats.
+Therefore, organizations need to work with Managed Services Providers like Synoptek to prevent, detect, and respond to evolving threats.

-© 2021 Synoptek, LLC.
+© 2023 Synoptek, LLC.
 All Rights Reserved.